19hours/sg-statutes/Accountants Act - AA2004.md

 #### Approval of accounting LLPs

-18A\.

-—(1)  A public accountant who wishes to have a limited liability partnership or proposed limited liability partnership approved as an accounting LLP may apply to the Oversight Committee for the approval of —

-(a) the limited liability partnership as an accounting LLP; and
+18A\.—(1)  A public accountant who wishes to have a limited liability partnership or proposed limited liability partnership approved as an accounting LLP may apply to the Oversight Committee for the approval of —(a) the limited liability partnership as an accounting LLP; and

 (b) the name or proposed name of the accounting LLP.